Table of Contents

-Room dividers for living and dining rooms, utility rooms and kitchens are a prime example of the use of sliding doors as a connecting element between the rooms.
+Room dividers for living and dining rooms, utility rooms, and kitchens are prime examples of the use of sliding doors as a connecting element between the rooms.
 Depending on requirements, the wings are opened and thus offer space or they are closed to achieve separation.
-Noise protection, odor protection, more order or storage space can be ideally made possible.
-The topic of energy saving should also not be ignored, because the sliding door as a room divider enables a separation.
+Noise protection, odor protection, and more order or storage space can be ideally made possible.
+The topic of energy-saving should also not be ignored, because the sliding door as a room divider enables a separation.
 Only the room used needs to be heated when the outside temperature is cool.

 Smooth transition with accessibility

 With sliding doors, not only flowing transitions can be achieved, but also barrier-free passages.
-The doors with hanging system are attached without a lower guide rail and are therefore barrier-free.
-They are available, for example, online in specialized sliding door shops .
+The doors with a hanging system are attached without a lower guide rail and are therefore barrier-free.
+They are available, for example, online in specialized sliding door shops.

 Take advantage of corners and niches